climbit/FOSSScientificTools/README.md

-# FOSSScientificTools
+# FOSScientificTools
-A list of FOSS scientific tools
+A list of FOS scientific tools